UofT-UTSC-CS-sandbox/Rendezvous/Sprint0/product.md

  > That is, it makes sense for you commit regularly to this file while working on the project (especially edits/additions/deletions to the _Highlights_ section).

 #### Q1: What are you planning to build?
+# This is a test comment....
+Also my first commit

 YOUR ANSWER GOES HERE ...